Baseball’s Black managers are celebrating Dave Roberts’ win and calling for change

 “There should be others before me,” he said.
 “That gap shouldn’t be that vast.”

-The bridge between the first and second Black managers to win the World Series required 27 years for completion.
-Gaston didn’t get appreciated for being the first until he went so long simply being the only.
+The bridge between the first and second Black managers to win the World Series required 27 years to complete.
+Gaston wasn’t appreciated for being the first until he went so long simply being the only.

 The list of “almosts” to join Gaston isn’t much longer: Four Black managers have reached the Fall Classic.
-Two of them, Roberts and Dusty Baker, are the only active Black managers in the game.
+Two, Roberts and Dusty Baker, are the only active Black managers in the game.
 And with the number of Black baseball players dwindling — they made up roughly eight percent of Opening Day rosters in 2020 — the significance of Roberts’s victory only grows, because the distance from second to third could take even longer.

 “I never would’ve thought it would have taken this long,” Gaston, 76, said of Roberts’s win, in a phone interview from his home in Clearwater, Fla.
 “I just tell him, ‘You’ve got to win another one.
 You’ve got to win back-to-back.’”

-History collided much faster in the NFL and NBA.
+History was made much faster in the NFL and NBA.
 Tony Dungy became the first African American NFL coach to win a Super Bowl with Indianapolis in 2007, and Mike Tomlin joined him two years later with Pittsburgh.
 Bill Russell won back-to-back titles as player-coach for the Boston Celtics in 1968 and 1969; Al Attles joined him six years later with the Golden State Warriors.

 In baseball’s “gap” period, Baker and Ron Washington came oh-so-close before experiencing heartache.
 In 2002, Baker’s San Francisco Giants carried a two-run lead into the eighth inning of a possible Game 6 clincher against the Anaheim Angels — and lost in seven games.
 Washington’s Texas Rangers made back-to-back World Series trips in 2010 and 2011.
 In that second run, his squad came within one out of winning it all — “Twice,” Washington sighed years later — in Game 6 against the St. Louis Cardinals.

 Roberts might have joined Gaston sooner but lost to the Astros in 2017 and the Boston Red Sox in 2018.
-Both the Astros and Red Sox were punished for malfeasance but neither was stripped of a title, and Roberts was never cleared of the blame.
+Both the Astros and Red Sox were punished for malfeasance but neither was stripped of a title.
+Yet Roberts took the heat.

 “Some of these ‘geniuses’ can screw up all day long and you’ll find them making excuses for them,” Washington said in a phone interview.
 “You never found anyone making excuses for Dave Roberts.
 That’s why I admire him so much.